 If you feel like you’re constantly looking for new ways to save on the cost of motoring, you’re not alone.
 With rising fuel, insurance and maintenance costs, getting from A to B by car is proving pricier than ever for many drivers in the UK.

-To help, we’re offering you nine secret car tips that could save you money.
-These tips fall into three main categories: upkeep, insurance and fuel costs, giving you plenty of scope to make savings.
+To help, we’re looking at some of the ways you can save money on the cost of running a car.
+These tips fall into three main categories: upkeep and maintenance, insurance and behind-the-scenes savings, and fuel – giving you plenty of scope to make savings.